php-etl/documentation/content/components/satellite/_index.en.md

 {{< /tabs >}}

-Here, we chose to use the `php:8.0-cli-alpine` base image on which our code will be executed.
-You could use any docker image of your choice, however you will need to have a PHP runtime available, in a compatible version: >=8.0 with the CLI SAPI.

-#### Configure composer
+### Configure composer

-Next, as a second step, we need to declare the composer dependencies our microservice will have.
+As a second step, we need to declare the composer dependencies our microservice will have with the `composer` key.

-We will require them through composer, with a declarative manner.
+The `require` option allows to add all the packages, write like `package_name:version`, that we need for our microservice.

 {{< tabs name="basic_with_composer" >}}